ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

    * If the delta is empty, the pipeline stops and no deployment occurs.
    * If the delta contains changes, the pipeline continues.
 5. The pipeline deploys the changes identified in the delta.
-6. After a successful deployment, the pipeline attaches the `<target-environment>_latest` tag to the new commit.
+6. When the deployment stage or task completes successfully, the pipeline attaches the `<target-environment>_latest` tag to the new commit.

 #### Forced behavior (with force redeploy)